Caring for your Sphynx Kitten

 The hairless breeds also lacks eyelashes, which can result in dirt , 'goop' or 'eye-boogers' in the corners of their eyes.
 This is completely normal for the sphynx breed.
 Use a clean soft washcloth with warm water and gently wipe the cats’ eyes and face.
 Only use a clean cloth with fresh clean water for your cats’ eyes and face so you don't spread any bacteria into them.
 You can also use natural hypoallergenic baby wipes.

 Your kitten will also have a black waxy buildup in their ears.
 This is normal for the breed.
 You can use a warm wash cloth to remove this buildup and coconut or mineral oil added to the end of a Q-tip to clean out the wax build up.
 Please avoid harsh cleansers as this can cause an allergic reaction to them.
 Also be careful when using cotton swabs to not push any wax back into the ear canal as this may lead to infection or injury and only clean what you can easily see.
 Do not put the Q-tip into the ear canal where you cannot visibly see!
 You will need to clean your kittens ears once a week.

-Your Sphynx (hairless) should have their nails trimmed and cleaned regularly.
+Your Sphynx (hairless) should have their nails trimmed and cleaned once a week.
 When clipping nails be sure to avoid clipping into the pink vein area inside the nail as this causes discomfort to your kitten and bleeding.
 You can use cat clippers bought at your local pet supply store.
 A hairless will get a black waxy buildup on their nails and this is normal for the breed as well.
 It works best to clean them with a warm wet wash cloth or hypoallergenic wipes.
 WE DO NOT ALLOW OUR KITTENS TO BE DECLAWED.
 Please click here to learn more.
 Soft paws claw caps is a humane safe choice!